Tumgik

 Tumblr media

 Algae is also being researched for its use as a time of death indicator.
-A study was conducted by forensics scientists, who found the diversity of algae on piglet bodies in water tended to decrease over time with a peak in diatoms recorded after 1-8 days of decomposition.
+A study was conducted by forensic scientists, who found the diversity of algae on piglet bodies in water tended to decrease over time with a peak in diatoms recorded after 1-8 days of decomposition.
 This kind of work remains largely experimental, but it has the potential to be used for establishing a timeline since death (or submersion) in water.

 Algae can be useful for linking criminals to their crime scenes, as diatoms can transfer onto clothing or footwear.
 Comparing microflora with the diatoms found could also give you a general area or type of water they were drowned in, as a swamp would have different algae than say, the ocean.